-Many people are terrified of admitting an injury because they will have to take “time off”.
-This is usually associated with losing condition, putting on weight or losing flexibility.
+Many dancers are terrified of admitting that they have an injury because they are so worried about taking “time off”.
+This is usually associated with a fear of losing condition, putting on weight, or losing flexibility.
 This means that they eschew the “Rest” that they know they should take because there is something more important going on.
-You know the deal...
 A major performance, an exam, a casting for your dream job...
 Sound familiar?

-Sitting through class icing your foot is not only not much fun, it also does not give a very good impression to those you are trying so desperately to impress.
+Sitting through class icing your foot is not only not much fun, but it also does not give a very good impression to those you are trying so desperately to impress.
 (It is also not great for healing, so please avoid sustained icing!)

 This is where “Relative Rest” comes in.
 It is basically a way to protect the injured area while continuing to train the rest of your body, and it has two main focuses.